Playing Dice with the Universe: Programming Quantum Computers to Play Traditional Games: Early Results and Discussion

-Although quantum annealing based sampling proved adequate to win consistently against a random opponent when the quantum player made the first move, some quirks were apparent.
+We found that the quantum opponent was always able to defeat the random opponent when the former made the first move, and was able to win in 26 out of 30 games (87\% of the time) when the random opponent started (Table \ref{table_wins_and_losses}).
+No games resulted in a draw.
+Nevertheless, some quirks were apparent.
 The quantum player had no concept of a quick win being more desirable than a slow one: in the game shown in \textbf{Fig. \ref{fig:example_games}B}, the quantum player had guaranteed a win for itself after move 5, but rather than take the immediate win available to it on move 7, it opted for the longer but equally inevitable path to a win, something that most humans would \textit{not} do.
-Cases in which the random player won were cases in which no winning path was open to the quantum annealer: since our quantum strategy is currently configured to maximize win probability and not to prefer draws to losses, the quantum player ceased to pursue any particular strategy once a win was impossible.
-An example of this is shown in \textbf{Fig. \ref{fig:example_games}C}: at move 6, no path can possibly lead to \texttt{O} (the quantum player) winning, so it chooses the lowest-index square, which results in a loss rather than a draw.
-This could be addressed with minor adjustments to the classical outer part of the algorithm, directing it to choose the move that minimizes $P^{\prime}\left(\text{loss}|m\right)$ when quantum sampling yields $P^{\prime}\left(\text{win}|m\right)=0~\forall~m$.
-We also found that noisy sampling yielded \textit{few} samples for particular moves \textit{m} sometimes, yielding to erroneously high estimates of $P^{\prime}\left(\text{win}|m\right)$ in some cases when $n_{\text{win},m}$ and $n_{\text{tot},m}$ were both small.
-While lower-noise hardware should address this, a practical classical workaround could be to add some arbitrary positive constant to all $n_{\text{win},m}$, $n_{\text{loss},m}$, and $n_{\text{draw},m}$ values, effectively adding a prior assumption that $P^{\prime}\left(\text{win}|m\right) = P^{\prime}\left(\text{loss}|m\right) = P^{\prime}\left(\text{draw}|m\right) = \frac{1}{3}$ unless sufficient evidence from sampling supports a different conclusion.
+Because our quantum strategy was configured to maximize win probability and not to prefer draws to losses when playing the random opponent, the quantum player ceased to pursue any particular strategy once a win was impossible, leading to the 4 losses observed, an example of which is shown in \textbf{Fig. \ref{fig:example_games}C}.
+In this example, at move 6, no path could possibly lead to \texttt{O} (the quantum player) winning, so the quantum player chose the lowest-index square, triggering a loss instead of a draw.